-For the purpose of determining the adjusted cost base to a Unitholder of a Unit, when a Unit is acquired, the cost of the newly-acquired Unit will be averaged with the adjusted cost base of all other Class A Units or Class F Units, as the case may be, owned by the Unitholder as capital property immediately before that time.
-The cost of Units acquired as a distribution of income or capital gains will generally be equal to the amount of the distribution.
-A consolidation of Units following a distribution paid in the form of additional Units will not be regarded as a disposition of Units and will not affect the aggregate adjusted cost base to a Unitholder of Units.
+For the purpose of determining the adjusted cost base to a Unitholder of a Class A Unit, when a Class A Unit is acquired, the cost of the newly-acquired Class A Unit will be averaged with the adjusted cost base of all Class A Units owned by the Unitholder as capital property immediately before that time.
+The cost of Class A Units acquired as a distribution of income or capital gains will generally be equal to the amount of the distribution.
+A consolidation of Class A Units following a distribution paid in the form of additional Class A Units will not be regarded as a disposition of Class A Units and will not affect the aggregate adjusted cost base to a Unitholder of Class A Units.

-Any additional Units acquired by a Unitholder on the reinvestment of distributions will generally have a cost equal to the amount reinvested.
-If a Unitholder participates in the Reinvestment Plan and the Unitholder acquires a Unit from the Fund at a price that is less than the then fair market value of the Unit, it is the administrative position of the CRA that the Unitholder must include the difference in income and that the cost of the Unit will be correspondingly increased.
+Any additional Class A Units acquired by a Unitholder on the reinvestment of distributions will generally have a cost equal to the amount reinvested.
+If a Unitholder participates in the Reinvestment Plan and the Unitholder acquires a Class A Unit from the Fund at a price that is less than the then fair market value of the Class A Unit, it is the administrative position of the CRA that the Unitholder must include the difference in income and that the cost of the Class A Unit will be correspondingly increased.

-Pursuant to the Trust Agreement, the Fund may, in its discretion, determine what portion, if any, of the amount paid to a redeeming Unitholder on a redemption of Units is an allocation and designation to the Unitholder of net realized capital gains of the Fund that were realized by the Fund to facilitate the redemption of Units.
+Pursuant to the Trust Agreement, the Fund may, in its discretion, determine what portion, if any, of the amount paid to a redeeming Unitholder on a redemption of Class A Units is an allocation and designation to the Unitholder of net realized capital gains of the Fund that were realized by the Fund to facilitate the redemption of Class A Units.
 Any such allocation and designation will reduce the redemption price otherwise payable to the redeeming Unitholder, and therefore, the Unitholder's proceeds of disposition.
-Provided that certain Tax Proposals are enacted as proposed, an amount so allocated and designated to a redeeming Unitholder may only be deductible to the Fund to the extent of the gain that would otherwise be realized by the Unitholder on the redemption of Units.
-Assuming that such Tax Proposals are enacted in their current form, the taxable component of distributions by the Fund to non-redeeming Unitholders could be greater than it would be in the absence of such amendments.
+Under related rules in the Tax Act, a taxable capital gain in respect of an amount so allocated and designated to a redeeming Unitholder may only be deductible to the Fund to the extent of one-half of the amount of the gain that would otherwise be realized by the Unitholder on the redemption of Units.
+Accordingly, the taxable component of distributions by the Fund to non-redeeming Unitholders could be greater than it would be in the absence of the above-mentioned rules.

-If, at any time, the Fund delivers Portfolio Assets to any Unitholder upon a redemption of a Unitholder's Units on the termination of the Fund, the Unitholder's proceeds of disposition of the Units will generally be equal to the aggregate of the fair market value of the distributed property and the amount of any cash received, less any capital gain realized by the Fund on the disposition of such distributed property.
+If, at any time, the Fund delivers Portfolio Assets to any Unitholder upon a redemption of a Unitholder's Class A Units on the termination of the Fund, the Unitholder's proceeds of disposition of the Class A Units will generally be equal to the aggregate of the fair market value of the distributed property and the amount of any cash received.
 The cost of any property distributed by the Fund in specie will generally be equal to the fair market value of such property at the time of the distribution less any amount that is deductible as interest accrued on such property to the date of distribution and not yet due.
 Such distributed property may or may not be a qualified investment for Registered Plans.
 If such distributed property is not a qualified investment for Registered Plans, such Registered Plans (and, in the case of certain Registered Plans, the annuitants, beneficiaries or subscribers thereunder or holders thereof) may be subject to adverse tax consequences.